opencarecc/opencareMakerPlaybook/README.md

 **opencare** Playbook aka "Co-designing care services: a practical guide" is a little contribute for all innovators who wants to start to make a change in their community.

 The Playbook describes a general path for starting collaborative processes that you can adapt as needed.
-The playbook is related to engagement processes (Local and offline), co-design sessions, prototyping and sharing documentation as parts of the entire process.
+The playbook is related to engagement processes (local and online), co-design sessions, prototyping and sharing documentation as parts of the entire process.

 *
 Engagement as the citizenship involvment on one specific issue (for opencare project is related to care)